Charleston church shooting: Shooting

 During the hour preceding the attack, 13 people including the shooter participated in the Bible study.
 According to the accounts of people who talked to survivors, when Roof walked into the historic African-American church, he immediately asked for Pinckney and sat down next to him, initially listening to others during the study.
 He disagreed with some of the discussion of Scripture.
-After other participants began praying, he stood up, and aimed a gun he pulled from a fanny pack at 87-year-old Susie Jackson.
-Jackson's nephew, 26-year-old Tywanza Sanders, tried to talk him down and asked him why he was attacking churchgoers.
+After other participants began praying, he stood up, and aimed a gun he pulled from a fanny pack at 41-year-old Reverend Pinckney.
+He shot Pinckney five times.
+Reverend Daniel Simmons rose up from his seat and shouted, "Let me see my pastor.
+I need to check my pastor!"
+Roof aimed at Simmons and shot him five times as he was attempting to reach the side door to escape.
+Roof walked up to Simmons, who was lying down just in front of the side door, and fired one more shot into him at point-blank.
+Roof started opening fire at the rest of the people in the Bible study.
+He fired at the other victims, shouting racial epithets.
+He paced around the room, repeatedly fired at the churchgoers' bodies, and reloaded.
+He shot people hiding under the tables and also shot a bible.
+At one point, Roof overheard Polly Sheppard praying and told her to "shut up".
+He asked her, "Did I shoot you yet?".
+When she replied "no", he said, "I’m not going to.
+I’m going to leave you here to tell the story."
+Just after Roof talked to Sheppard, 26-year-old Tywanza Sanders, while injured, stood up from the floor.
+He tried to talk Roof down and asked him why he was attacking churchgoers.
 The shooter said, "I have to do it.
-You rape our women and you're taking over our country.
+You rape our women and you're taking over the nation.
 And you have to go."
-When Roof said he intended to shoot them all, Sanders dove in front of Jackson and was shot first.
-Roof fired at the other victims, shouting racial epithets.
-He reportedly said, "Y'all want something to pray about?
+Roof shot Sanders multiple times.
+Roof reportedly said, "Y'all want something to pray about?
 I'll give you something to pray about."
-Roof reloaded his gun five times.
+Throughout the shooting, Roof reloaded his gun seven times.
+After Sanders was mortally wounded, Sheppard picked up a bloody cellphone and called 911.
+As Sheppard called the police, Roof decided to leave.
+He walked to the side door and reloaded his handgun with an eighth magazine.
+As he was leaving, he took off his fanny pack and walked out the side door.
+He poked his head out, looking left and right, before walking to his car to drive away.
 Sanders' mother and his five-year-old niece, who also attended the study, survived the shooting by pretending to be dead on the floor.
+After Roof left the church, Sanders shouted for his great-aunt Susie Jackson and slid his body towards her corpse.
+His mother would watch him take his last breaths next to his great-aunt while waiting for police to arrive.